ImadProjects/space-invaders/README.txt

 To launch tests use the commande : "make test"

+To generate the documentation : "make documentation"

+To generate the report: "make rapport"

 How to play :
 Once the game is loaded, press "n" to start
 To move use the arrows